Tare sauce

 The sauce is best described as sweetened, thickened soy sauce for grilling and flavored soy sauce with dashi, vinegar, etc., for nabemono and nattō such as ponzu but every chef has their own variation.
-Ingredients for a Tare sauce will also include soy sauce, sake and/or mirin, sugar and/or honey, and optional ingredients include oyster sauce and ginger.
-Tare is traditionally made by mixing and heating soy sauce, sake and/or mirin, and sugar and/or honey.
+Tare sauce is traditionally made by mixing and heating soy sauce, sake and/or mirin, sugar and/or honey, and optional ingredients include oyster sauce and ginger.
 The sauce is boiled and reduced to the desired thickness, then used to marinate meat, which is then grilled or broiled, and the final dish may be garnished with spring onions.